Monmouthshire Building Society Conveyancing Panel Information

 Read More

-I have read a number of legal articles recently about firms being sued for non-compliance with CML PII obligations .
+I recently attended a seminar arranged via my PI broker where it was mentioned that solicitors are being sued for non-compliance with Part 2 requirements .
 I am on the Monmouthshire Building Society conveyancing panel can you tell me how Part 2 changes took place by Monmouthshire Building Society during 2013?

 During 2013, 211 sections of the UK Finance Lenders’ Handbook P2 were changed by Monmouthshire Building Society.
 Some changes are more important than others but as a firm on the Monmouthshire Building Society conveyancing panel you are of course obliged to comply with individual lender requirements, as set out in Part II of the UK Finance Lenders’ Handbook.
 Locktons have recently pointed out in an article that non-compliance with Part 2 requirements account for a number of high value claims, and it is therefore important to be aware of any particularly onerous terms that an individual lender may impose.